plexil-bh/plexil_docs/Interfacing/APIReference.rst

 Plan parsing
 ^^^^^^^^^^^^

-PLEXIL plans are loaded in two stages.
-First, the XML text is read and parsed into the `pugixml <#pugixml>`__ representation.
+|PLEXIL| plans are loaded in two stages.
+First, the XML text is read and
+parsed into the :ref:`pugixml <pugixml>` representation.
 Then the pugixml representation is used as a blueprint for constructing the plan.

 The two stages are separate because the library node facility uses the